 Understanding these concepts is critical for several reasons.
 For investors, it helps in evaluating whether an investment is truly profitable after accounting for inflation.
 For borrowers, it provides a clear picture of the actual cost of a loan.
 For policymakers, it is essential in setting monetary policy that promotes economic stability and growth.

-For example, consider a scenario where a savings account offers a nominal interest rate of 4%, while the inflation rate is 2%.
+To give you an idea, consider a scenario where a savings account offers a nominal interest rate of 4%, while the inflation rate is 2%.
 Using the Fisher equation, the real interest rate can be calculated as:

 Real Interest Rate = 4% (Nominal) - 2% (Inflation) = 2%

-This means that the actual increase in purchasing power is only 2%, not 4%.
+In plain terms, the actual increase in purchasing power is only 2%, not 4%.
 If the inflation rate were 5%, the real interest rate would be:

 Real Interest Rate = 4% (Nominal) - 5% (Inflation) = -1%